 Although electronic patient-reported outcomes (ePROs) and eConsent have been available for some time, the majority of studies still don’t use them.
 With COVID-19 forcing research to be conducted remotely, the adoption of these technologies has increased dramatically. eConsent and ePRO, as well as an overall decentralized clinical trial technology strategy, keep your study’s participant enrollment and retention on track.

 When it comes to informed consent, sending participants information via electronic means is not new or complicated.
 Gathering participants’ signatures, however, can be challenging, as eSignature requirements vary by country.
 You must fully understand eSignature requirements for the countries where you run studies as you prepare for institutional review board (IRB) approval, regardless of whether your study requires full or expedited review.
 Studies eligible for expedited review may have less stringent consent requirements but typically still undergo an IRB, if more quickly.
+Learn more about the top eConsent questions here.

 To get started, access Castor’s guide to eConsent readiness in the US, Europe, and Israel to learn more about the differing requirements and how you can prepare.
 As a global industry, we currently are not fully aligned in this area.
 The aim is that, over time, all countries will reach universal acceptance of eSignatures.